-- 24. The Council publishes annually a Central Shopping Area Identified Frontages Survey and a District and Local Centre Survey.
-The Council has previously published a Food Superstores and Retail Warehouse Survey and intends to resume annual publication of this survey from 2014 onwards.
-These surveys identify units that are currently vacant within each town centre frontage, centre or retail park and provide brief conclusions on the current situation. - 25.
+- 25. The Council publishes annually a Central Shopping Area Identified Frontages Survey and a District and Local Centre Survey.
+The Council resumed publication of its annual Retail Park survey from 2014 onwards.
+These surveys identify units that are currently vacant within each town centre frontage, centre or retail park and provide brief conclusions on the current situation. - 26.
 Each of the above documents is available to view via the Council's website www.ipswich.gov.uk.